How to Market an Event: 75 Ideas to Promote an Event

 That’s where we come in

-Event marketing can be confusing, time-consuming, and just plain frustrating for anyone who hasn’t done it before.
-If you’re not a marketer by profession — or even if you’re just not familiar with how to promote events — you may not have any idea where to start.
+Promoting events can be confusing, time-consuming, and just plain frustrating for anyone who hasn’t done it before.
+If you’re not a marketer by profession — or even if you’re just not familiar with how to market an event — you may not have any idea where to start.

-That’s what led to the idea of compiling a list of online event marketing tips.
-We wanted to give event organizers a starting point for their marketing efforts, and some new ideas for anyone who may be looking for a fresh take on their event marketing.
+That’s what led to the idea of compiling a list of ideas to promote an event.
+We wanted to give event organizers a starting point for their marketing efforts, and some new ideas for anyone who may be looking for a fresh take on how to market an event.

 How the list is organized